LubosD/eastron-modbus-wiretap/README.md

 As Modbus RTU is a protocol that allows only for a single master node on the RS485 network (i.e. you cannot have multiple devices asking the smartmeter), I decided to wiretap the connection and passively listen for exchanged messages.

+The app also provides Home Assistant integration (via MQTT only).

 ## Limitations

 * This app has only been tested with my Deye 8kW inverter and only supports the registers read by this model (current wattage and total energy import/export).